sillyhatday/GAMEBOY-MBC3-2MB/README.md

 # GAMEBOY-FLASHCART-MBC3-2MB
-MBC3 based Gameboy flashcart using FRAM
+MBC3 based Gameboy flashcart using FRAM.
+Final version tested and working.

 Using footprints from https://github.com/HDR Be sure to check out their designs as well.